WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Assignments/06_HamiltonianDynamics.md

 ## Hamilton Jacobi Equation

-Your assignment is to analyze the motion of a simple pendulum using the Hamiltonian formalism.
-Please follow the outline given below for analyzing a free particle and complete the same type of analysis for the pendulum.
+Your assignment is to analyze the motion of a harmonic oscillator using the Hamiltonian formalism.
+Please follow the outline given below for analyzing a free particle and complete the same type of analysis for the harmonic oscillator.

 ### Free Particle (Sample Analysis)